jjovelc/UngrinM_KvasovaP_GastroidRNA/report-1.md

 | F3StHOIH   | 04_3D_purProt    | F33Dpp |
 | F3StNSC    | 03_3D_smallMol   | F33Dsm |

-Differential expression analysis was conducted with DESeq2 and to significant comparisons were filtered using a log2FoldChange shrinking GLM function.
-A list of DE transcripts for comparisons of each experimental culture, against the primary cell culture (set as reference) can be found in the following tables.
+Differential expression analysis was conducted using DESeq2 to identify genes with statistically significant changes in expression between experimental conditions.
+Primary cells were set as the reference condition for all comparisons.
+Count data were filtered to include only genes with at least 5 reads in at least 3 samples to reduce noise from lowly expressed genes.
+Statistical significance was assessed using the Wald test with multiple testing correction (Benjamini-Hochberg, padj < 0.05) and effect size threshold (|log2FoldChange| ≥ 1).
+The analysis utilized the apeglm shrinkage method for log2 fold change estimation to reduce noise in fold change estimates for low-count genes.

 1. primary vs 2D_smallMol -> primary_vs_2D_q0.05_FC1_annotated.xlsx
 2. primary vs 3D_purProt  -> primary_vs_3Dpp_q0.05_FC1_annotated.xlsx